siobhanlgorman/Sourdough-Bakes/README.md

 ## Fonts and Colour Scheme

-The fonts chosen were Poppins, sans serif, for the headings/logo and Lora for the body.
+The fonts chosen were Poppins for the headings/logo and Lora for the body.
 They were chosen for the rounded and 'warmer' feel they inspire in the user.
+Sans Serif was chosen as the backup font.
 Charcoal #3a3a3a was chosen for the font colour as it is less harsh to the users' eyes than black.
 However it was replaced by black #252525 in the text boxes overlaying the green background for better contrast and visibility against the green and the image.

 ## Colours